Frequently asked questions

 That said, we do not experience the benefits of settler colonialism evenly, and those made wealthy by the theft of Native land and displacement of Native communities bear a special responsibility to address these wrongs.
 Our families might be or have been refugees or immigrants fleeing colonialism, injustice, and war in some other part of the planet.
 White supremacy has its roots in the violence of European Christianity, under which the Crusades, the Holocaust, and colonial conquest were carried out.
 While it is primarily the responsibility of those of European Christian descent to grapple with these monstrous wrongs, a different lineage does not exclude you from honoring Native peoples’ land, culture, and autonomy through gifts to the Manna-hatta Fund.

-First, not all Native peoples are part of federally recognized tribes.
-It is a cumbersome process created by a colonial settler government, and it often fails to serve Native interests.
+• First, not all Native peoples are part of federally recognized Nations.
+(Leaders at American Indian Community House prefer to use the term Nations, to refer to their sovereignty, rather than use the term “tribe” assigned to them by the colonial government of the U.S.) It is a cumbersome process created by a colonial settler government, and it often fails to serve Native interests.
 One can’t assume just because someone is Native they are receiving any recognition or benefits.
-Even after a tribe attains federal status, it is a struggle to maintain community without access to the lands and sacred sites that underpin a tribe’s traditions and culture.
+Even after a Nation attains federal status, it is a struggle to maintain community without access to the lands and sacred sites that underpin a Nation’s traditions and culture.
 Our colonial settler government provides some funding, but it often varies depending on party politics.
 Remember Standing Rock?
-That was a federally recognized tribe enforcing a treaty, which our government has decided to ignore to benefit a corporation.
+That was a federally recognized Nation enforcing a treaty, which our government has decided to ignore to benefit a corporation.

 American Indian Community House